ICanBoogie/ICanBoogie/README.md

 if you are dealing with only one domain, this feature can be used to provide different configuration for the "dev", "stage", and "production" version of a same application.

-The intended location for your custom application code is in a separate "/protected" directory.
+The intended location for your custom application code is in a separate "protected" directory, but another directory can be defined with the `app-root` _autoconfig_ directive.
+The directory is relative to the `root` directive.

 ICanBoogie will search for "config" directories to add to the _auto-config_.
 Just like ICanBoogie, packages may use this feature to alter the _auto-config_.
 For instance, [icanboogie/module][] searches for "modules" directories.

 ### Resolving applications paths

 The server's name is used to resolve the application paths.

-Consider a "protected" directory with the following directories:
+Consider an application root directory with the following directories:

 ```
 all